 Petitions which are considered to be antagonistic, abusive or otherwise inappropriate will not be accepted.

 If a petition does not follow the guidelines set out above the council may decide not to do anything further with it.
 In that case, we will write to explain the reasons.

 Submit to a councillor

 Petitions can be presented by a councillor at a meeting of the full council.
 Browse meetings pages for dates and times of these meetings.

 If you would like a councillor to present your petition you can find your councillor and contact them by email.

-Alternatively contact Peter Sass, Head of Executive and Committee Services at PSass@wandsworth.gov.uk.
+Alternatively, contact the Head of Governance at firstname.lastname@example.org.